11.6 Career Ladder After Texas CNA

 • The best career ladder starts with mastering the current CNA role before adding training, school prerequisites, or specialty experience.

-Last updated: May 2026
+Last updated: June 2026

 Build the Next Step From Strong CNA Practice

 The best career ladder begins with doing the current job well.
 A CNA who is reliable, respectful, safe with transfers, accurate with documentation, calm with dementia behaviors, careful with infection control, and quick to report changes builds trust.
-That trust becomes a reference, a recommendation, a preceptor opportunity, or support for school applications.
+That trust becomes a reference, a recommendation, a preceptor opportunity, or support for a school application.
 A CNA who cuts corners damages the same future they are trying to build.

 Career Ladder Map